iterative/ldb-resources/documentation/tutorial.md

 ### LDB workflow cycle:

 0a.
-[Start ldb instance](command-summary.md#init) on a shared disk that everyone in the team has access to (not needed for private instance)
+[Start ldb instance](command-summary.md#init) on a shared disk that everyone in the team has access to (step not needed for private instance)

 0b.
-[Configure immutable storage locations](command-summarymd#add-storage) and access privileges (optional for private instance)
+[Configure immutable storage locations](Command-summary.md#add-storage) and access privileges (optional for private instance)

-1. Store new data in the immutable storage (e.g. NFS disk share, web folder, or S3 bucket).
+1. Put new data (samples or annotations) in the immutable storage (e.g. NFS disk share, web folder, or S3 bucket).
-2. [Index](command-summarymd#index) new data location in LDB.
+2. [Index](Command-summary.md#index) this new data location in LDB.
-3. [Stage](command-summarymd#stage) a dataset in the workspace.
+3. [Stage](Command-summary.md#stage) a dataset in the workspace.
-4. [Add](command-summarymd#add) data to this workspace based on location path, JSON query, file properties, etc.
+4. [Add](Command-summary.md#add) data to this workspace based on location path, JSON query, file properties, etc.
-5. [Commit](command-summarymd#commit) this dataset so it can be accessed later.
+5. [Commit](Command-summary.md#commit) this dataset so it can be accessed later.
-6. [Instantiate](command-summarymd#instantiate) this dataset to download the data from storage.
+6. [Instantiate](Command-summary.md#instantiate) this dataset to download the data from storage.

 6a.
 Train or validate the model on data, find things to improve in the dataset.

-7. Begin new cycle from pp. 2, 3, or 4.
+7. Begin new iteration starting from pp. 2, 3, or 4.

 # Tutorial